GiorgosVal/Docker/personal_notes/03_Container_Images/03_Dockerfile_basics.md

 ><br/>

 `WORKDIR path/to/directory/`<br/>
 Specifies the current working directory inside the container.
 It's like making `RUN cd path/to/directory/`.
+If the directory doesn't exist, it creates it.
 >**Best practice**: Do not use `RUN cd` command

 `COPY path/to/local/file.html path/inside/container/file.html`<br/>